113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 <strong>Examples</strong>:

-check for all available upgrade in the official plug-in repository 'IBM Cloud':
+check for all available upgrade in the official plug-in repository 'Bluemix':

 ```
-ibmcloud plugin update -r IBM Cloud
+ibmcloud plugin update -r Bluemix
 ```

 or simply: